Young professional woman holds a pen as she works on laptop

 However, if you increase your spending too much after increasing your credit card limit, your credit utilization ratio may increase, and that could negatively impact your credit score.

-Your credit score may also be affected by a credit card limit increase because of a hard inquiry.
-When a lender obtains a copy of your credit report to decide whether to grant your request for additional credit, this results in a hard inquiry on your credit report.
-Hard inquiries usually do not have a significant impact on credit scores unless many occur in a short period of time.
+Your credit score may change when you request a credit card limit increase.
+Your lender obtains a copy of your credit report to decide whether to grant your request.
+Hard inquiries like this usually don’t have a significant impact on credit scores unless many occur in a short period of time.

 When to ask for a credit limit increase

-Asking for a credit limit increase at the right time could affect your chances of being approved.
+Good timing could affect your chance of approval for a credit line increase.
 Consider these things before requesting a credit limit increase from your credit card company.

-• You received a raise: Reporting an income increase could show credit card issuers you have the ability to repay more debt.
+• You received a raise: Report an income increase to show credit card issuers you can repay more debt.

-• You have a low credit utilization ratio: Using only a small percentage of your available credit typically shows that you can handle credit responsibly.
+• You have a low credit utilization ratio: Use only a small percentage of your available credit to show that you can manage debt responsibly.

-• Your credit score is good to excellent: Credit card issuers are more likely to issue additional credit if you have handled your existing credit well.
+• Your credit score is good to excellent: Credit card issuers are more likely to issue additional credit if you manage your existing credit well.
 A good credit score usually indicates responsible credit card use.

 What you should consider before requesting a credit limit increase

-• You applied for a new line of credit: Applying for a new line of credit and requesting a higher credit limit can both result in a hard inquiry.
-Multiple hard inquiries may negatively impact your credit score and potentially show financial hardship.
+• You applied for a new line of credit: When you apply for a new line of credit or request a higher credit limit, they can both result in a hard inquiry.
+Multiple hard inquiries could negatively impact your credit score and potentially show financial hardship.

-• Your income has decreased: If you recently transitioned to a lower-paying job, it could affect being approved for a credit limit increase.
+• Your income has decreased: If you recently transitioned to a lower-paying job, it could affect your approval odds for a credit limit increase.

-• Your credit isn’t good: If your credit isn’t good, it may be best to work on improving your credit score before requesting a credit limit increase.
+• Your credit isn’t good: If your credit isn’t good, it may be best to improve your credit score before requesting a credit limit increase.

 Did you know?